-Measurements of relative seismic velocity changes for each individual cross-correlation combination appear to be strongly scattered, although the measurements converge towards a clear dynamics when all plotted together (black dots, Fig. $\P a$).
-To illustrate the precision that can be obtained with a single station we show the measurements jointly obtained using the six possible combinations of the permanent station PATCX (autocorrelations and single-station cross-correlations) with the blue curve in Fig. $\P a$.
-The highest precision is obtained when using all combinations in the network, reducing the noise to an apparent $\sim 0.05\%$ (red line, Fig. $\P a$).
+Measurements of relative seismic velocity changes for each individual cross-correlation combination appear to be strongly scattered, although the measurements converge towards a clear dynamics when all plotted together (black dots, Fig. 4a).
+To illustrate the precision that can be obtained with a single station we show the measurements jointly obtained using the six possible combinations of the permanent station PATCX (autocorrelations and single-station cross-correlations) with the blue curve in Fig. 4a.
+The highest precision is obtained when using all combinations in the network, reducing the noise to an apparent $\sim 0.05\%$ (red line, Fig. 4a).
 For all measurements, we observe periods with larger scatter that we attribute to changes in the noise wavefield.
-These changes are seen in the traces amplitudes computed when building the preprocessing masks (Fig. $\P a$).
+These changes are seen in the traces amplitudes computed when building the preprocessing masks (Fig. 4a).
 We attribute the larger amplitudes (obtained here at 4 Hz) to strong winds in the afternoon.

 We observe little to no velocity changes from the 22nd of October to the 1st of November.
-A clear drop of $\sim\!0.4\%$ is then visible and simultaneous with the Mw 6.2 earthquake that occurred at $\sim\!150$ km from the array (Fig. 1a).
-Averaging all horizontal component envelopes in our network, we measure a ground shaking intensity of the event to $\sim\!1$ cm/s PGV (Fig. S4).
-The velocity drop was recovered to 50% of its initial value after two days, with strongest recovery at early times after the co-seismic drop.
+A clear drop of $\sim 0.4\%$ is then visible and simultaneous with the Mw 6.2 earthquake that occurred at \sim 150 km from the array (Fig. 1a).
+Averaging all horizontal component envelopes in our network, we measure a ground shaking intensity of the event to ~ 1 cm/s PGV (Fig. S4).
+Half of the initial velocity drop was recovered after two days, with strongest recovery at early times after the co-seismic drop.
 The duration of our data is not sufficient to see a full recovery, hence reduced velocities appeared sustained for the observation time.